kubestellar/kubestellar/docs/content/direct/authorization.md

 KubeStellar aims to follow the principle of least privilege by not adding any privileges beyond those required by its dependencies.
 Because KubeStellar uses Open Cluster Management (OCM) for distribution, the default permissions for downsyncing are exactly those of the OCM work agent ("klusterlet work agent").
 OCM provides broad default permissions for convenience, which KubeStellar inherits.
 You can customize these permissions to meet your specific security requirements.

 - The work agent runs in the WEC as ServiceAccount `klusterlet-work-sa` in the namespace `open-cluster-management-agent`.
 - The baseline, default permissions for the agent are defined by OCM.
-See OCM’s documentation: https://open-cluster-management.io/docs/concepts/work-distribution/manifestwork/#permission-setting-for-work-agent
+See OCM's documentation: [Permission setting for work agent](https://open-cluster-management.io/docs/concepts/work-distribution/manifestwork/#permission-setting-for-work-agent)

 If you want the agent to manipulate additional API resources (for example, custom resources not covered by the defaults), you must explicitly expand authorization.